veronicamars73/Twitter-API-Search-Tutorial/README.md

 # Searching Tweets Using Twitter API
-Project developed during the production of the web tutorial "Searching Tweets Using Twitter API" avaliable on[my dev.to profile](https://dev.to/lisandramelo/).
+Project developed during the production of the web tutorial "Searching Tweets Using Twitter API" avaliable on [my dev.to profile](https://dev.to/lisandramelo/).

 # Instrução de execução do programa